tian-gua/go-db-helper/README.md

 	err = dh.WhereEqual("name", "melon").AndEqual("age", 18).AndIsNotNull("sex").Select(&ts)

-you can pass a bussiness function into Tx function for starting a transaction
+you can pass a business function into Tx function for starting a transaction

 	err := df.Tx(func() error{
 			_, err := UpdateById(&TestRegistry{Id: 1, Name: "melon", Age: 1, CreateTime: time.Now()})
 			panic(fmt.Errorf("test rollback"))
 		})

-Tx function recieve a bussiness function which return an error,if the bussiness function's value is not nil or panic an error inside, transaction will be rolled back
+Tx function receive a business function which return an error,if the business function's value is not nil or panic an error inside, transaction will be rolled back

 when you want to see the sql statement,you can call the **DebugOn** function to show logs,if not,call the **DebugOff** function to hide logs